loyaldev322/opacitool/README.md

 ## API Testing

 The website includes an API test button that calls `/api/test`.
-This endpoint is handled by a Netlify serverless function located at `public/netlify/functions/test.ts`.
+This endpoint is handled by a Netlify serverless function located at `netlify/functions/test.ts`.

+## JavaScript Code Execution Methods

+This project implements 4 different methods to execute JavaScript code locally from the browser:

+- **Method 1:** Custom Protocol Handler (Windows registry-based)
+- **Method 2:** Browser Extension with Native Messaging
+- **Method 3:** WebSocket Server (requires local server)
+- **Method 4:** PowerShell Auto-Execute (Windows, no setup needed)

+See [METHODS_SETUP.md](./METHODS_SETUP.md) for detailed setup instructions for each method.

+For quick testing, see [QUICK_START.md](./QUICK_START.md).

 ## Technologies Used